grommunio/grommunio-documentation/admin/manual_core.rst

 	< HTTP/1.1 404 Not Found
 	…

-Gromox's default config does however has a mapping for ``/web`` (to ``/usr/share/grommunio-web``).
-If you happen have the ``grommunio-web`` package already installed, requests to this subdirectory can be responded to.
+Gromox's default config however has a mapping for ``/web`` (to ``/usr/share/grommunio-web``).
+If you happen to have the ``grommunio-web`` package already installed, requests to this subdirectory can be responded to.
 You can test the following URLs (port 10443 for gromox-http directly, 443 for nginx, respectively) with curl from the server command-line, and it should serve a static file:

 .. code-block:: sh